Q. How much does it cost to attend RSU?

 Q. If I attend classes at the Pryor or Bartlesville campuses, do I have to enroll in Claremore?

 A. In most cases, you can enroll for classes at any of our three campuses in Claremore, Pryor, or Bartlesville.
 That's part of the convenience!
-Veterans seeking admission must visit our Claremore campus to be advised by our Veterans Coordinator.
-See Veterans for more information.
+Veterans seeking admission should visit our Claremore campus to see our Veterans Coordinator after enrolling.
+International students should visit our International Counselor.

 Q. What exactly is a credit hour?